Factbox: Snap IPO underwriters' coverage

-(Reuters) - Snap Inc's shares dropped 5.2 percent in early trading on Tuesday, after lead IPO underwriter Morgan Stanley downgraded the stock and slashed its price target.
+(Reuters) - Snap Inc's shares slipped 1.3 percent to $15.48 in premarket trading on Friday, after IPO underwriter Cowen downgraded the stock to "market perform" and lowered its price target to $17 from $21.

+Cowen becomes the second IPO underwriter to lower its rating this week, after Morgan Stanley downgraded the stock on concerns about the social media company's ability to compete against rival Instagram on Tuesday.

 The company's shares closed below their initial public offering price of $17 for the first time on Monday, as investors become increasingly concerned about the Snap's ability to grow amid intense competition from the likes of Facebook Inc.